73cirdan/MMM-rainfc/README.md

 |`fillColor` | the color of the area under the line
 |`maxPower` | the maximum number on the y axis
 |`rainText` | The text you want to display in front of the last time received in the last call
-| `nrOfTimeLabels` | optional value, adds a number of time labels under the graph, advised values: 2-5.
-If non existant or 0 reverts to default behaviour.
+|`nrOfTimeLabels` | optional value, adds a number of time labels under the graph.

 ## Example config.js content for this module
 		{